kengaul/LightspeedPyAPI/README.md

 ## Supplier order processing

-Order files from different suppliers have inconsistent column names.
-Mapping files in `supplier_definitions/` describe how each supplier's export should be translated so that scripts can operate on a common set of fields.
-A mapping file is a small YAML document that lists which column contains the SKU, name, price and any other values required by the tooling.
+Supplier exports rarely share the same column layout.
+Mapping files under `supplier_definitions/` describe how to translate a supplier's headings into the field names expected by this project.

-Example snippet:
+Example snippet from `supplier_definitions/example_supplier.yaml`:

 ```yaml
 sku: "Product Code"